 The Spaces, Stages and Future Expansion at the Kennedy Center

 The jumbo white marble edifice boasts dazzling, outsized interior and exterior spaces including the central, 630-foot-long, 63-foot-high Grand Foyer with its crystal chandeliers and distinctive red carpet plus a riverside terrace with fountains, spectacular views of Georgetown and walls inscribed with Kennedy’s words.

-And currently under construction is the REACH, the first major expansion in Kennedy Center history designed to bridge the gap between audience and art.
+And currently under construction is The REACH, the first major expansion in Kennedy Center history designed to bridge the gap between audience and art.
 The project from renowned architect Steven Holl is set along the scenic Potomac River and has transformed the Ken Cen campus from a traditional performing arts center into a living theater where guests can engage directly with art.
-The REACH is currently slated to open to the public on September 7, 2019 with a free 16-day festival.
+The REACH is slated to open to the public on September 7, 2019 with a free 16-day festival.